fieldenms/sysad-2022/README.md

 We will be using a plugin that makes development of TG applications more convenient.
 To install it you need to copy the `*.jar` files that can be found [here](dropins) to a directory named `dropins` in your local Eclipse installation.

+- Windows guys, remeber when we told you to put the unzipped Eclipse folder somewhere suitable?
+I hope you remember where it was.
+Now go there and open it.
+There should be a `dropins` directory inside.

-For macOS a file `Eclipse.app` should be located in `/Applications`.
+- macOS guys, a file `Eclipse.app` should be located in `/Applications`.
 You can also find it using the standard `Finder` program inside `Applications`.
 Then right-click and *Show Package Contents*.
 Put the `*.jar` files inside `Contents/Eclipse/dropins`.
 Eclipse needs to be restarted for plugins to be loaded.

+- Linux guy, the same goes for you, find your local eclipse installation and there should be a `dropins` directory inside.

 #### TG Eclipse templates
 TG templates for Eclipse provide convenient code snippets to facilitate definition of entity properties and EQL queries.